BdR76/GLES.JS-Android-Studio-project/readme.md

 by Boris van Schooten.

-Setting up an Android Studio project with GLES.JS was not very intuitive and requires gradle editing and other steps etc. So I wanted to consolidate provide a working example to anyone interested in working with GLES.JS.
+Setting up an Android Studio project with GLES.JS was not very intuitive and requires gradle editing and other steps etc. So I wanted to provide a working example to anyone interested in working with GLES.JS.

 I've set up the project file through trial and error so if you have any it works, but it might contain incorrect settings or redundant files.